 2023/24 has been another challenging year, with the continued rising cost-of-living alongside the long-term effects of the pandemic having a profound affect.
-We have made significant progress in resolving legacy issues and have continued to support our most vulnerable residents during challenging times.
-The Council has worked tirelessly to tackle inequality, though the cost-of-living crisis also means that people will need more from the Council at a time when we expect future funding from central government to decline.
+The Council has continued to continue to support our most vulnerable residents during challenging times and worked tirelessly to tackle inequality, though the cost-of-living crisis also means that people will need more from the Council at a time when we expect future funding from central government to decline.

-In response, we have updated Medium-Term Financial Strategy for 2024/25 in which we further committed to securing a sustainable balanced position across the medium term, and ensured our budget can support delivery of our priorities and address the significant financial challenges facing the Council - these include, completing the insourcing of Tower Hamlets Homes, further funding and expanding our Education Maintenance Allowance programme, and launching a Council Tax Cost of Living Relief Fund to protect households with an income of below £49,500.
+In response, we have updated Medium-Term Financial Strategy in which we further committed to securing a sustainable balanced position across the medium term, and ensured our budget can support delivery of our priorities and address the significant financial challenges facing the Council - these include, completing the insourcing of Tower Hamlets Homes, further funding and expanding our Education Maintenance Allowance programme, and launching a Council Tax Cost of Living Relief Fund to protect households with an income of below £49,500.